KristynaPijackova/Radio-Modulation-Recognition-Networks/README.md

 **Abstract**

 *The bachelor thesis is focused on radio modulation classification with a deep learningapproach.
 There are four deep learning architectures presented in the thesis.
 Three ofthem use convolutional and recurrent neural networks, and the fourth uses a transformerarchitecture.
-The final number of parameters of each model was considered during thedesign phase, as it can have a big impact on a memory footprint of a deployed model.The architectures were written in Keras, which is a software library, which provides aPython interface for neural networks.
-The results of the architectures were additionallycompared to results from other research papers on this topic.*
+The final number of parameters of each model was considered during thedesign phase, as it can have a big impact on a memory footprint of a deployed model.The architectures were written in Keras, which is a software library, which provides a Python interface for neural networks.
+The results of the architectures were additionally compared to results from other research papers on this topic.*

 ---